Yi Jing 易经 (I Ching WG) - The Book of Changes

 No. | The hexagram number in the King Wen ordering of the Hexagrams. |

 Name | Two suggested translations for the gua in English.
-This is tricky as translators choose different words.
-The name has a link to a page that provides a full description of each gua. |
+This is tricky as translators choose different words. |

 Composition | The names of the two trigrams that make up the hexagram, these often give a strong hint on interpretation. |